davidralphlewis/binaryephemera/_notes/Now.md

 - Getting back into the routine of the year.
 - Back to the gym, back to swimming.
-- Staying warm.
+- Planning holiday.

 ## Working on

 - Adding and updating these notes in [[Obsidian]].
 - Planning Dungeons and Dragons campaign.
 - Project Dust.
-Working on incorporating feedback.
+Working on incorporating feedback, re-editing some parts.

 ## Reading

-- *Babel* - R. F. Kuang

 Here's everything I've read this year-[[Books Read 2024]]